hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     -       ReconstructPath(A, μ, prev):
                 Same as BFS ReconstructPath algorithm
     - Time Complexity: **O(|V||E|)**
+- Properties:
+    - After k iterations of relaxations, for any node u, dist[u] is the smallest length of a path from S to u that contains at most k edges
+    - Any path with at least |V| edges contains a cycle
+    - This cycle can be removed without making the path longer (because the cycle weight isn't negative)
+    - Shortest path contains at most V − 1 edges and will be found after V − 1 iterations
+    - Bellman–Ford algorithm correctly finds dist[u] = d (S, u):
+        - If there is no negative weight cycle reachable from S and
+        - u is reachable from this negative weight cycle
 - Find Negative Cycles:
-    - A graph G contains a negative weight cycle if and only if |V|-th (additional) iteration of BellmanFord(G , S) updates some dist-value
+    - A graph G contains a negative weight cycle if and only if |V|-th (additional) iteration of BellmanFord(G , S) updates some dist-value:
+    - Run |V| iterations of Bellman-Ford algorithm
+    - Save node v related on the last iteration:
+        - v isn't necessary on the cycle
+        - but it's reachable from the cycle
+        - Otherwise, it couldn't be relaxed on the |V|-th iteration!
+        - In fact, it means that there is a path length which is shorter than any path which contains few edges and
+        - this path with at least |V| edges contains a cycle and if we remove the cycle, the path must become longer
+    - Start from x ← v, follow the link x ← prev[x] for |V| times — will be definitely on the cycle
+    - Save y ← x and go x ← prev[x] until x = y again
 - Related Problems:
     - Maximum product over paths:
         -            0.88       0.84                           8.08
-                 US -----> EUR ------> GBP ------> ... -> NOK ------> RUB
+                 US —————> EUR —————> GBP —————> ... —> NOK ————————> RUB
                  $1        €1 * 0.88  £1 * 0.88 * 0.84                ₽1 * 0.88 * 0.84 * ... * 8.08 (Product)
         - Input: Currency exchange graph with weighted directed edges ei between some pairs of currencies with weights rei corresponding to the exchange rate
         - Output:          k